tobyhodges/fair-research-software/episodes/06-code-readability.md

 Looking at our code, you may notice it contains different pieces of functionality:

-1. reading the code from JSON data file
+1. reading the data from a JSON file
 2. processing/cleaning the data and preparing it for analysis
 3. data analysis and visualising the results
-4. saving the data into the CSV format
+4. converting and saving the data in the CSV format

+Let's refactor our code so that reading the data in JSON format into a dataframe (step 1.) and converting it and saving to the CSV format (step 4.) are extracted into separate functions.
+Let's name those functions `read_json_to_dataframe` and `write_dataframe_to_csv` respectively.
-Let's refactor our code so that the main part of the script is simplified to only invoke the above functions, and the functions themselves to contain the complexity of each of the tasks.
+The main part of the script should then be simplified to invoke these new functions, while the functions themselves contain the complexity of each of these two steps.

 Our code may look something like the following.